Living In Clark County

 Protecting Natural Beauty

-The Board of County Commissioners embraced the eco-initiative in 2008 in an effort to encourage sustainability in the seven areas of conservation: air quality, water, water reduction and recycling, green building, energy use, transportation, and land use/habitat protection.
-With increased knowledge and information in these areas, we can bolster the power of the community to improve our precious world.
+The Board of County Commissioners adopted the community sustainability and climate action plan in 2008 in an effort to encourage sustainability in the seven areas of conservation: air quality, water, water reduction and recycling, green building, energy use, transportation, and land use/habitat protection.
+With increased knowledge and information in these areas, we can bolster the power of the community to work toward a more sustainable future in the face of climate change.
+After all, our precious world is the only one we have.

 Fast Facts